-Staatsolie Maatschappij Suriname N.V., Suriname’s state oil company, is celebrating its 40th Anniversary in a year that has seen almost 70 years of oil exploration culminating with three major deepwater oil discoveries and the opening of the offshore potential of the South American country.
+Staatsolie Maatschappij Suriname N.V., Suriname’s state oil company, is celebrating its 40th Anniversary in a year that has seen almost 70 years of oil exploration culminating with four major deepwater oil discoveries and the opening of the offshore potential of the South American country.

 “Throughout our history we have achieved milestones because of the heart of our company: the people,” Staatsolie said in a recent comment.

 Staatsolie was set up on December 13, 1980 to monitor the operations of Gulf Oil that had an agreement to execute petroleum operations offshore Suriname.
 In the year 2000, the strategic decision was taken to also develop the regulators role which saw the establishment of the division Petroleum Contracts.

 “From that moment on Staatsolie achieved one milestone after the other,” the company said.

 After a successful exploration and production test program, onshore commercial production in Suriname started on November 25, 1982 in the Tambaredjo oil field in Saramacca at a rate of 200 barrels a day.